fortinetdev/terraform-provider-fortios/website/docs/r/fortios_user_passwordpolicy.html.markdown

 ## Argument Reference

 The following arguments are supported:

 * `name` - Password policy name.
 * `expire_days` - Time in days before the user's password expires.
 * `warn_days` - Time in days before a password expiration warning message is displayed to the user upon login.
+* `expired_password_renewal` - Enable/disable renewal of a password that already is expired.

 ## Attribute Reference